1720 Employee Grievance Procedure

 3.3.1.
 No person shall suffer recrimination or discrimination because of participation in this grievance procedure.

-3.3.6.
-All grievable issues must attempt to be resolved pursuant to the administrative remedy stated in this policy before remedies at law are pursued by the employee.
+3.3.4.
+Employees shall attempt to resolve grievances pursuant to the administrative remedy stated in this policy before remedies at law are pursued by the employee.

-3.3.8.
-Notice of all decisions relative to grievances processed under this policy shall be hand delivered or delivered by certified mail, return receipt requested.
+3.3.5.
+Notice of all responses or decisions relative to grievances under this policy shall be hand delivered or delivered by reasonable, secure means, certified mail, return receipt requested, or secure mail.

 3.3.6.
 All records of these proceedings are maintained in accordance with the Utah Government Records Access and Management Act.